Measuring Wild Animal Suffering: The Issues

 The author then considers some other types of measurement, such as ordinary observation and judgement.
 These methods are cheap and easy to do in large numbers, but may not always be a useful measure of happiness.
 Animals may sometimes indicate their own conditions through vocal calls, although these are not always representative and are hard to compare across species.

 For further research, the author notes that measurements of wild animal suffering can be divided into “cross-species” indicators and “species-specific” indicators.
 The first of these two types may often be easier to measure.
-Given that there are so many different species in the wild, create separate measurements for each different species would be difficult.
+Given that there are so many different species in the wild, creating separate measurements for each different species would be difficult.
 Further research should use particular species as indicators, and then generalize from those species.

 For animal advocates, the full paper offers much more than we can summarize here.
 Wild animal suffering (or WAS) is a topic of increasing interest in advocacy circles, and the frameworks being established in the field are still very much open to advocate discussion and intervention.
 The paper would be useful for anyone who is engaged in any activities which affect the welfare of wild animals.
 It also has implications for the debate on whether humans should intervene in nature to help wild animals at all, and how best we can do so.